Rady Children's Specialists of San Diego

-Dr. John Lamberti is chief of the Cardiovascular Surgery Division and the director of the Eugene and Joyce Klein Heart Institute at Rady Children's Hospital-San Diego, as well as a clinical professor in the Department of Surgery at UC San Diego School of Medicine.
+Dr. John Lamberti is a pediatric cardiovascular surgeon at Rady Children's Hospital-San Diego and a clinical professor in the Department of Surgery at UC San Diego School of Medicine.

 Dr. Lamberti was born in Yonkers, New York.
 He received his B.S. at the Massachusetts Institute of Technology and his M.D. from the University of Pittsburgh before completing his surgical training at The Children's Hospital Medical Center and The Peter Bent Brigham Hospital (now The Brigham and Women's Hospital) in Boston.

 In 1974, Dr. Lamberti moved to the University of Chicago.
 There, he was active in both clinical and basic research and, in 1977, was appointed an associate professor of surgery.
 He moved to San Diego in 1978, developing the Cardiac Surgery Program at the Children's Hospital of San Diego (now Rady Children's).
 Dr. Lamberti moved to New York City in 2000, becoming both part of the staff of the Columbia Presbyterian campus and chief of pediatric cardiac surgery at the Weill Cornell campus of the New York Presbyterian Hospital.
 In 2003, he was appointed an associate professor in the Department of Cardiac Surgery at Stanford University School of Medicine and chief of cardiac surgery at Children's Hospital Oakland.
 In 2005, he returned to Rady Children's as the director of the Heart Institute.